John Spilis

-John Spilis (October 14, 1947) is a former wide receiver in the National Football League (NFL).
-He was drafted by the Green Bay Packers in the third round of the 1969 NFL Draft and played three seasons with the team.
+John Arthur Spilis (born October 14, 1947) is a former wide receiver in the National Football League (NFL).
+He was drafted by the Green Bay Packers in the third round of the 1969 NFL/AFL draft and played three seasons with the team.

 College

 Spilis played college football at Northern Illinois University from 1966 to 1968, where he was a split end and kickoff returner, and wore number 87.
 He led the Huskies twice (1967 and 1968) in receiving and scoring, and in 1968 led the team in all-purpose yards and kickoff returns.
 His 22 career touchdowns set an NIU record.
 Curiously, he caught the same number of passes—46—in each of his three years at NIU.
 He was honored as team co-captain and co-MVP in 1968, and was a selection for the College All-Star Game in 1969.
 He was also selected to play in the All-American Bowl, but was unable to play due to a broken leg.